Kometa-Team/Kometa/docs/metadata/overlay.md

 You can control the font, font size and font color using the `font`, `font_size`, and `font_color` overlay attributes.

+You can control the backdrop of the text using the various `back_*` attributes.

 The `horizontal_offset` and `vertical_offset` overlay attributes are required when using Text Overlays.

 You can add an items rating number (`8.7`) to the image by using `text(audience_rating)`, `text(critic_rating)`, or `text(user_rating)`